joshland/systemd-webhooks/example/blog-update/README.md

 I stored the pipeline in /srv/pipelines, which all call, but it expects the user and working directory to be set.

+### GitHub

+for each Repo, go to Settings -> WebHooks.

+ - New Webhooks:
+   - URL, in the default code, pushes should be sent to /githubPush, aka https://blogs.company.com/githubPush
+   - Content Type: application/json
+   - Set the secret-key, use the same value for both Github and in your config Yaml file.

+### Testing

+Setup ngrok for effective testing.
+It provides the most seamless way to ensure that each piece is fully functional, allows replay, and lets you work with properly signed messages.